Kentuck Knob

-Kentuck Knob (also known as the Hagan House) is a house in Stewart Township, near the village of Chalkhill, in Fayette County, Pennsylvania, United States.
-Designed by the architect Frank Lloyd Wright in the Usonian style, the residence was developed for I. N. Hagan, the owner of a local ice-cream firm, along with his wife Bernardine.
+Kentuck Knob (also known as the Hagan House) is a house in Stewart Township within Fayette County, Pennsylvania, United States.
+Designed by the architect Frank Lloyd Wright in the Usonian style, the residence was built for Isaac Newton "I. N." Hagan, the owner of a local ice-cream firm, along with his wife, Bernardine.
 It is built on the southern slope of a knoll known as Kentuck Knob, overlooking the Youghiogheny River gorge.
-The name of the house and knoll is derived from an 18th-century settler who was planning to move to Kentucky.
-The house is designated as a National Historic Landmark.
+The name of the house and knoll is derived from Little Kentuck, a hill in Fayette County named by an 18th-century settler who was planning to move to Kentucky.
+The house is a designated National Historic Landmark.

 I. N. and Bernardine Hagan had learned of Wright's work through Edgar J. Kaufmann, a businessman who had hired Wright to design the Fallingwater house in Fayette County.
 The Hagans purchased 79 acre of land near Uniontown, Pennsylvania, in July 1953 and asked Wright to design a Usonian home for them.
 Despite being busy with multiple other projects, Wright agreed to design a house at Kentuck Knob, which was completed in 1956.
-The Hagans lived at Kentuck Knob until 1986, when they sold the property to Peter Palumbo, Baron Palumbo.
-The house was damaged by a fire shortly afterward, and the Palumbo family renovated the house afterward.
+The Hagans lived at Kentuck Knob until 1986, when they sold the property to the British nobleman Peter Palumbo, Baron Palumbo.
+Shortly afterward, the house was damaged by a fire, prompting the Palumbo family to renovate the house.
 Kentuck Knob has been open to the public for tours since 1996, and a visitor center there was completed in 2003.

 The estate, accessed by a driveway from Pennsylvania State Route 2010, includes approximately 8,800 trees and a sculpture garden for the Palumbo family's art collection.
-The house itself is made of redwood and locally-quarried stone, with an overhanging copper roof and two exterior terraces.
+The house is made of redwood and locally-quarried stone, with an overhanging copper roof and two exterior terraces.
 It is laid out around a hexagonal floor plan, which consists of two wings that partially surround a courtyard, converging at a hexagonal core.
 The interior covers 2300 ft2 and consists of seven rooms in an open plan arrangement.
 The kitchen, within the house's core, is surrounded by a living room to the west and a dining room to the west.
-Extending northeast of the core are three bedrooms, which are partially embedded into the hillside.
+Three bedrooms extend northeast of the core and are partially embedded into the hillside.
 The house's carport, which includes an art studio, is attached to the bedroom wing.

 Site

-Kentuck Knob is situated in Stewart Township, near the village of Chalkhill, in the Laurel Highlands of Fayette County in southwestern Pennsylvania, United States.
+Kentuck Knob is in Stewart Township, located within Fayette County in southwestern Pennsylvania, United States.
 It is located approximately 70 mi southeast of Pittsburgh.
 The estate was originally owned by the Hagan family and spanned 79 acre; (Note: Some sources cite the site as covering 78 acre.) it has been expanded over the years to more than 600 acre.
 The estate is next to the Youghiogheny River, although the river gorge is not readily visible from the house due to the presence of trees.
-The building itself is on the southern slope of a hill also known as Kentuck Knob, the peak of which is variously cited as measuring 2050 ft or 2080 ft high.
+The building itself is on the southern slope of a hill also known as Kentuck Knob.
+(Note: The peak of the hill is variously cited as measuring 2000 ft, 2050 ft, or 2080 ft high.)